Skip to content

 tfvc_get_shelveset Get shelveset details + changes shelvesetId, includeWorkItems

-get_work_item_changesets Get all TFVC changesets linked to a work item (with file changes) workItemId, includeFileContent, maxFiles
+get_work_item_changesets All TFVC changesets linked to a work item (with file changes) workItemId, includeFileContent, maxFiles

 Pipelines (5 tools)